 Anyway, rather than navel-gazing into eternity on how you ended up in south-eastern direction instead of north, ask “How do I want to move on from here? ”, not “How did this all happen?”.

-Many people I speak with are surprised that I would take this radical decision to leave a perfectly fine career and start something new and uncertain.
-Our inborn loss aversion often leads us into the sunk cost fallacy (Daniel Kahneman – Thinking Fast and Slow), or an escalation of commitment.
+Many people I speak with are surprised that I would take the radical decision to leave a perfectly fine career and start something new and uncertain.
+Our inborn loss aversion often leads us into the sunk cost fallacy (Daniel Kahneman – Thinking Fast and Slow), or an escalation of commitment (consistency principle, Robert Cialdini – Influence).
 At our core, we prefer to continue the same behavior aligned with previous decisions, rather than alter course – our reptile brain loves a steady go.
 Even if continuation is irrational, no longer in line with our values and beliefs, resulting in mediocrity or a downward spiral of indifference to our daily work or lives.

 Umair asks: “What breaks your heart? […]It’s there that you begin to find what moves you.
 If you want to find your passion, surrender to your heartbreak.
 Your heartbreak points towards a truer north”

 Over the last few years, I experienced real intimacy with people who were willing to open up their hearts and disclose their pain.
 Who knew they had to push through to save their relationships with partners, children, parents.
 Who had the guts to face their monsters.
 To show their whole being.
 WOW!
 That is real.
 There is no tragedy in honesty, intimacy and openness.
 And yes, that includes facing my own monsters.
 Making this journey myself.